garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 # Conclusion

 .NET Aspire appears to offer that _simplicity glue_ that is very much missing and I must admit, it does looks great from an inner loop perspective.
 I'm yet to evaluate its CD approach and how it handles the provisioning of the supporting infrastructure.
 I see from [Deploy a .NET Aspire app using AZD](https://learn.microsoft.com/en-us/dotnet/aspire/deployment/azure/aca-deployment-azd-in-depth) that both bicep and Terraform are supported in that scernario.
 This will be my next step.
 I am also reassured that the tech that I'm using on various projects, as a direct result of my research, such as bicep, TF, AZD and ACA, is being utilized here as well.
 I do hope the `wow` and positive DevEx continues.

+# Addendum

+_I added this section a few days after posting the original article_

+Well, I couldn't wait to use AZD to deploy my sample app.
+Sadly, this didn't go too well.

+I got this error [condensed] at the deploy application stage:

+{{< hint danger>}}

+error CONTAINER1013: Failed to push to the output registry: The request was canceled due to the configured HttpClient.Timeout of 100 seconds elapsing

+{{</ hint>}}

+I managed to deploy most of the infra plus 2 ACAs (`apiserver` and `cache`) with the `azd up` command but failed to deploy `webfrontend`.
+On retry, it fails this time with `apiservice` which it had previously deployed successfully.
+I retried with `azd deploy webfrontend` but I saw a repeat of the the above.

+I found this GH issue that confirms this behaviour ➡️ https://github.com/Azure/azure-dev/issues/3225 and that it's yet to be addressed.

+So, sadly you can't use AZD with .NET Aspire, yet.
+It's a real shame this hasn't been made public.

 # References